OPS-E2E-PPE/VBA-Docs/api/Access.BoundObjectFrame.MouseDown.md

 To run a macro or event procedure when these events occur, set the **OnMouseDown** property to the name of the macro or to [Event Procedure].

-You can use a **MouseDown** event to specify what happens when a particular mouse button is pressed or released.
+Use a **MouseDown** event to specify what happens when a particular mouse button is pressed or released.
 Unlike the **Click** and **DblClick** events, the **MouseDown** event enables you to distinguish between the left, right, and middle mouse buttons.
 You can also write code for mouse-keyboard combinations that use the Shift, Ctrl, and Alt keys.

 To cause a **MouseDown** event for a form to occur, press the mouse button in a blank area or record selector on the form.
 To cause a **MouseDown** event for a form section to occur, press the mouse button in a blank area of the form section.